 Cyber insurance premiums continue to increase due to the routine manner by which adversaries use these gaps in identity to spread in their victim’s environment and ultimately extort them for payment.
 In response, insurance carriers and brokers have added detailed identity security requirements and increased scrutiny around how controls are deployed and managed.
 MFA is now required to protect an expanded range of internal apps, interfaces, and systems, including VPNs, file shares, networking equipment, legacy systems, and CLI admin tools.
 Insurers are also increasing Privileged Access Management (PAM) requirements for highly privileged and non-human users, with the discovery and password hygiene of Service Accounts coming under particular scrutiny.

-Hed Kovetz, CEO and Co-Founder of Silverfort, said, “Insurance carriers are waking up to the path of least resistance presented by the identity attack surface.
+Hed Kovetz, CEO and Co-Founder of Silverfort, said, “Insurance carriers are waking up to the path of least resistance presented by the identity-based attack surface.
 Once initial compromise is achieved, countless attack paths into critical areas of every environment are exposed, significantly increasing the chance of an attack succeeding.
 This makes it very difficult for insurers to correctly price the risk.

 “Our free identity risk assessment provides organizations a clear view of their exposure.
 With the results they can better understand the steps necessary to improve security posture and insurability, such as applying MFA to critical resources and protecting Service Accounts.
 We hope this helps put more affordable insurance policies in reach of more organizations.”

 The free assessment is part of a broader program to improve the identity security maturity of organizations for insurance compliance attestation.
 Major brokers such as Acrisure, Howden Group and other insurance carriers and intermediaries are now offering Silverfort’s Unified Identity Protection solution to help more customers qualify for cyber insurance policies.